 Testing method - There are two phases to the required testing.
 One is performed while the system is in normal supervisory mode, the other is performed while the system’s sounders are active.
 For these tests, it is recommended they be performed inside the suite the unit serves.
 You will notice that there are two “outputs” on each isolator (it serves two separate suites or units).
 All in-suite devices controlled by an isolator are wired in a Class “A” loop.

-Step 2 - Disconnect one of the terminals (or terminal leads).
+Step 5 - Disconnect one of the terminals (or terminal leads).
 You should receive an “open” fault at the common control.
 If the isolator you’re testing happens to be a Potter/Amseco IS-S, then one of the LED’s should also illuminate on the cover.
 With the wire disconnected, have your partner initiate a “drill test”.
 The buzzer in your hand (and all the buzzers in the suite) should sound.
+This is the supervisory test and Class “A” operational test for the buzzers in the suite.

 If all of the above tests are completed satisfactorily, you can move on to the next suite on the floor (after reinstalling the buzzer that is!).

-NOTE: If, in step 5, none of the buzzers in the suites sound, then the notification appliance circuit is programmed incorrectly!
-You must note this on your report.
+NOTE: If, in step 8, none of the buzzers in the suites sound, then the notification appliance circuit is programmed incorrectly!
+You must ensure this is corrected before proceeding with the testing of the rest of the insuite appliances.
 Some systems utilize a jumper setting to activate the signals if isolators are on the circuit.
 Other systems require access to the physical panel programming to enable this feature.